sholokhovalexey/active-noise-control/ANC_contoller_design.md

 The *relative attenuation* (RA) is a widely used metric to quantify the performance of an ANC system in the frequency domain.
 It is a ratio of the power spectral density (PSD) of the error microphone signal with an ANC system turned *on* to the same PSD with ANC turned *off*, typically expressed in decibels (dB).
 A negative value of RA at a particular frequency indicates that the ANC system is reducing the noise power at that frequency.
 Conversely, a positive value indicates noise amplification.

-Assuming that the system behaves linearly, the ratio of these PSDs is approximately equal to the squared magnitude of the sensitivity function$S$ at the corresponding frequency.
+Assuming that the system behaves linearly, the ratio of these PSDs is approximately equal to the squared magnitude of the sensitivity function $S$ at the corresponding frequency.
 ```math
 \mathrm{RA}(\mathrm{dB}) = 10 \log_{10} \frac{\mathrm{PSD}_\text{on}}{\mathrm{PSD}_\text{off}} \approx 10 \log_{10} |S|^2
 ```